ePex/poker-hands/README.md

 # Todo

 * Implement evaluation / ranking on a draw (both hands have high card or straight and so on...)
+* Kicker cards are not implemented yet within the ranking / evaluation
 * Separate header and footer into fragments, so that the google material ui css and js are only defined once
 * Store google material ui, js and jQuery locally within the application so no more internet connection is required
 * Dockerize application